wdi-sg/gitbook-2018/05-express/express-intro/04views.md

 var app = express();

-// this line below, creates a layout look to your express project app.engine('handlebars', exphbs({defaultLayout: 'main'}))
+// this line below, sets a layout look to your express project app.engine('handlebars', exphbs({defaultLayout: 'main'}))
 // this line sets handlebars to be the default view engine app.set('view engine', 'handlebars')